Posted by Sheila Shayon on March 12, 2015 02:08 PM

 The Coca-Cola Company spends a lot of time, energy and money marketing its many different brands.

 The company, however, is taking a different tack in the UK and put all of its Coca-Cola products—Coca-Cola, Diet Coke, Coke Zero and Coke Life—into a unified brand architecture to clean up any confusion in the marketplace—especially around its beverage brands with reduced sugar and calories.
-(Update: And in Spain and 11 other countries including the US, as noted below.)
+(Update: The universal branding also launched today in Spain and is coming to 11 other countries including the US, as noted below.)

 The rationale: Commissioned research showed that UK consumers do not fully understand the difference between the four brands, with five percent having no idea that Coca-Cola has no sugar or calories, for example.